Alignak-monitoring/alignak/doc/source/14_contributing/packs.rst

 	"snmp"
     ],
     "dependencies": {
-	"shinken": ">=1.4"
+	"alignak": ">=1.4"
     },
     "license": "AGPL"
   }

   * name -> The name of your pack.
-Directory with this name will be created on your /etc/shinken/packs
+Directory with this name will be created on your /etc/alignak/packs
   * types -> Can be pack or module
   * version -> Pretty simple, the version of pack
   * homepage -> Homepage of pack, is usual a github repo
   * author -> Maintainer of package
   * contributors -> People, who makes changes in this package
   * repository -> Repo with source code
-  * keywords -> Help for search via shinken CLI or shinken.io website
+  * keywords -> Help for search via alignak CLI or shinken.io website
   * dependencies -> Describe versions of software need to all works okay.
-Can provide any strings, besides shinken version
+Can provide any strings, besides alignak version

 How to share the zip pack to the community website?
 ====================================================

 The community website is available at `shinken.io`_.
 You will need an account to share your zip packs or retrive some new from others community members.
-After register put your API key from `shinken.io/~`_ to ~/shinken.ini file.
+After register put your API key from `shinken.io/~`_ to ~/alignak.ini file.

 Now you can push packages:

 ::

   cd my-package
-  shinken publish
+  alignak publish

 After 5 minutes you can see your new or updated package on `shinken.io`_ main page.